OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 This means that all the points of our training dataset have three values:
 - A value for X<small><sub>1</sub></small>
 - A value for X<small><sub>2</sub></small>
-- A color (or something translated to a color chosen in a set of two colors)
+- A color (or something translated into a color chosen in a set of two colors)

 <img src="./img/training.data.02.png" width="252" height="224">